Widex vs. ReSound

 Purchasing Widex and ReSound Hearing Aids

 Contacting a local hearing aid provider is the best way to find prices for Widex and ReSound hearing aids.
-Both companies do not share prices online.
-A professional in the hearing aid business will not only be able to give you exact costs, he or she will also help you determine which brand and model is best for you.
+Neither company shares prices online.
+A professional in the hearing aid business will not only be able to give you exact costs, but they will also help you determine which brand and model is best for you.
+That said, you can expect prices for both Widex and ReSound to start at about $1,000 per ear.

 Need Help Finding the Right Hearing Aid?